 - ½ tsp Kosher Salt

 - ¼ tsp Black Pepper

 - Select "Sauté" on the Instant Pot and heat the OLIVE OIL.

 - When the display reads "Hot", add ONIONS, CELERY, GARLIC, and CARROTS; sauté a few minutes until tender.

-- Add BEANS, CORN, VEGETABLE BROTH, DICED TOMATOES (with juice), TOMATO PASTE, CHILI POWDER, CUMIN, SALT, and PEPPER.
+- Add all THREE BEANS, CORN, VEGETABLE BROTH, DICED TOMATOES (with juice), TOMATO PASTE, CHILI POWDER, CUMIN, SALT, and PEPPER.

-- Bring just to a boil, then reduce heat to low; cover, and simmer 30 minutes to 1 hour, until chili has thickened to your liking.
+- To make stove cooked chili, continue in the same soup pot on med-high.
+Bring everything just to a boil, reduce heat to low, cover, and simmer up to 60 minutes, or until chili has thickened to your liking, stirring as needed.